Understanding Your Risk of Elmiron-Related Maculopathy

 What does the FDA warning say about Elmiron and maculopathy?

-How is Elmiron pigmentary maculopathy diagnosed?
+Is Elmiron pigmentary maculopathy reversible?

 Does submitting information create an attorney-client relationship?